virtualizebrief/collection/cvadtools/readme.md

 ### Citrix site migration tools
 > [!NOTE]
 > Specific to things for a site migration or quick changes across delivery groups and apps.

+> Note: In the web-based editor, you can indent or dedent one or more lines of text by first highlighting the desired lines and then using Tab or Shift+Tab respectively.

 - [file]() <br>
 some information about this file